-Audio Effects
+Audio | Audio Effects

 This submenu contains all of the installed audio (DSP) effects that can be used with Wave Digital Audio Tracks (or "rendered" MIDI tracks).
-The audio effects in this submenu are actually external "plug-ins" that are transparently integrated with RealBand.
+The audio effects in this submenu are actually external "plugins" that are transparently integrated with RealBand.
 You'll be able to use them just as if they are built-in to the program since they work in a manner similar to the standard editing commands.
-To access any DirectX or VST plug-ins you have installed in your system, choose the "DirectX Audio Plugins" option and select the effect you want to use from the drop-down list located in the DirectX plug-in dialog.
+To access any DirectX or VST plugins you have installed in your system, choose the "DirectX Audio Plugins" option and select the effect you want to use from the drop-down list located in the DirectX plugin dialog.
 There is also a menu item to reverse a highlighted section of audio to create backwards effects in your song.
 This can be used for backwards soloing effects or for transitions to a new section of a song.
-In the Edit | Audio Effects menu, there is an item to reverse a highlighted section of audio to create backwards effects in your song.
+In the Edit | Audio Effects menu, there is an item to reverse a highlighted section song.
+This can be used for backwards soloing effects or for transitions to a new section of a song.
+This can be used for backwards soloing effects or for transitions to a new section of a song.
+This can be used for backwards soloing effects or for transitions to a new section of a song.
 This can be used for backwards soloing effects or for transitions to a new section of a song.
 For example, if you reverse a held chord or a sustained cymbal, it can be used as a "crescendo" effect to transition from one section to another section of a song.